Babiana pilosa

-Babiana pilosa is a perennial flowering plant and geophyte belonging to the genus Babiana.
+Babiana pilosa is a geophytic perennial flowering plant of 10-15 cm that is assigned to the Iridaceae family.
+It has narrowly lance-shaped, slightly pleated leaves and pink mirror-symmetric flowers with cream-coloured markings.
 The species is endemic to the Western Cape.
 It occurs at Nuwerus and is part of the succulent Karoo vegetation.
 The species is considered rare.